 Joining the virtual queue for World of Color is not required to view the spectacular, but it is highly recommended.
 Additional viewing for each performance is located around Paradise Bay on a first-come, first-served basis.

-I believe what follows is all boilerplate language from Disneyland.com and not relevant to World of Color.
+What follows is all boilerplate language from Disneyland.com and some of it is not relevant to World of Color.
 Skip ahead to our commentary.

 Get Ready to Join the Virtual Queue!